gavazquez/TransverterControl/README.md

 -----

-This allows a very narrow band radio like the Icom9700 to work on satcom frequencies using this transverter.
+This allows a very narrow band radio like the *Icom 9700* to work on satcom frequencies using this transverter.
-You can even set a radio to a static frequency like 440mhz and then just control it's RX frequency and TX frequency using the offsets.
+You can even set a radio to a fixed frequency like 440mhz and then just control it's RX/TX frequency only using the offsets.

 -----